gsarti/website-content/content/post/iclr2020-transformers/index.md

 # Conclusion

-As you can see from the sections above, many of these approaches offer widely applicable solutions to specific problems that characterize the original Transformer architecture, ranging from the self-attention computation to the model structure itself.
+Many of the approaches introduced at ICLR 2020 offer widely applicable solutions to specific problems that characterize the original Transformer architecture, ranging from the self-attention computation to the model structure itself.

 Many of these approaches seem promising for future developments of the Transformer and, most importantly, are likely to bring complementary improvements once many of them included in a single architecture.

-In light of this, my wish for ICLR 2021 is to see more incremental work that puts together already-existing strategies to highlight the most effective combinations between them.
+My hope for ICLR 2021 is to see more incremental work that puts together already-existing strategies to highlight the most effective combinations between them.

 *See also:* [What’s new for Transformers at the ICLR 2020 Conference?](https://towardsdatascience.com/whats-new-for-transformers-at-the-iclr-2020-conference-4285a4294792) by Sergi Castella